ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

 Hey, did you notice that commuting diagrams look like directed graphs?!
-But they are very specific sort of graphs - they have an *origin* vertex which has only outgoing arrows (Edges of Graph-1), and a *destination* vertex which has only incoming arrows (Vertices of Graph-2).
+But they are very specific sort of graphs - they have an *origin* vertex which has only outgoing arrows (Edges of `overlap`), and a *destination* vertex which has only incoming arrows (Vertices of `graph A`).
 Hence, these graphs are non-cyclic.
 One follows any arrow from the origin to reach the destination.
 There are multiple choices of paths to take from the origin (two paths in each of the above diagrams).
-The word commuting refers to the fact that, for an edge in “Edges of Graph-1”, following any of the path, will lead to the same vertex in “Vertices of Graph-2”.
+The word commuting refers to the fact that, for an edge in “Edges of `overlap`”, following any of the path, will lead to the same vertex in “Vertices of `graph A`”.
 In a commuting diagram, all the paths are practically the same.
 Commuting diagrams signify diversity of paths but unity of purpose.

 Let us see have a closer look at the first commuting diagram.